OpaitSoftware/TesseractStudio.Net/README.md

 ![](media/image15.png)

-Selection of multiple languages will be reflected on the OCR dialog:
+Selection of multiple languages will be reflected on the OCR dialog (e.g. deu+eng for documents that have both German and English text):

 ![](media/image16.png)